 Feeling like your heart might pound out of your chest just thinking about talking in a group?
 You’re not alone.

-Social anxiety is more than just shyness—it’s a type of anxiety disorder that causes intense fear during everyday social situations.
+Social anxiety is more than just shyness—it’s a type of anxiety disorder that causes intense feelings of anxiety during everyday social situations.
 This fear often shows up in moments like group conversations, public speaking, or even casual interactions, and can lead to physical symptoms such as sweating, a racing heart, or nausea.

 These reactions are common for people with social anxiety and can make daily life feel overwhelming.

-While managing social anxiety long-term takes consistent effort, there are fast, effective ways to ease anxiety symptoms and feel more in control, even starting today.
+While managing the feelings of anxiety long-term takes consistent effort, there are fast, effective ways to ease the feelings of anxiety and feel more in control, even starting today.

 This guide explains what social anxiety is, explores what causes it, and shares nine quick steps to help you start feeling calmer right away.